 \section{Introduction}

-The efficacy of Model-Based Reinforcement Learning (MBRL) and planning is strictly bounded by the predictive fidelity of the underlying world model \citep{janner2019trust}.
-While latent variable models have enabled planning directly from high-dimensional observations by abstracting away pixel details \citep{ha2018world, hafner2025mastering}, they face a critical hurdle in robotic domains: the hybrid nature of real-world physics.
+The efficacy of Model-Based Reinforcement Learning (MBRL) and planning is bounded by the predictive fidelity of the underlying world model \cite{janner2019trust}.
+While latent variable models enable planning from high-dimensional observations by abstracting away pixel details \cite{ha2018world, hafner2025mastering}, they face challenges in robotic domains due to the hybrid nature of real-world physics.
 Legged locomotion and manipulation involve systems that continuously switch between discrete contact modes, resulting in non-smooth and highly non-linear dynamics.
 Specifically, these contact-rich interactions introduce complementarity constraints that generate sharp discontinuities in the underlying vector field.

-Prevailing approaches typically approximate these complex dynamics using a single, monolithic neural network (e.g., an MLP or RNN) \citep{hansen2022temporal, georgiev2024pwm}.
-While theoretically capable of universal approximation, in practice, these models tend to learn an ``average'' representation that smooths over sharp discontinuities inherent in contact events.
-For a planner effectively simulating a trajectory (as seen in methods like TD-MPC), this smoothing is fatal.
-A minor prediction error at a contact boundary leads to rapid divergence of the imagined state from reality.
-This compounding error forces planners to rely on dangerously short horizons, severely limiting the agent's ability to reason about long-term consequences.
+Prevailing approaches typically approximate complex dynamics using single, monolithic neural networks \cite{hansen2022temporal, georgiev2024pwm}.
+While theoretically capable of universal approximation, these models practically learn an averaged representation that over-smooths the discontinuities inherent in multi-contact environments.
+For a trajectory optimization planner, this over-smoothing induces compounding errors at physical boundaries, forcing reliance on restricted lookahead horizons and compromising long-term reasoning.
+Notably, this spectral blurring across contact boundaries results in significant gradient mismatch, inherently hindering the precise propagation of planning signals during optimization.

-We argue that to overcome these limitations, a world model should incorporate structural priors inspired by hybrid systems.
-Drawing inspiration from the structure of hybrid systems, we propose to approximate the underlying physics by learning a decomposition of specialized latent regimes from data.
-Instead of forcing a single function to fit all regimes, PRISM-WM represents the global dynamics as a composition of simpler, learnable ``base dynamics.''
-In this view, the gating network acts as a context-aware switching mechanism to identify the active physical regime, while experts capture the continuous flow within each mode, bridging the gap between flexible neural learning and structured symbolic control.

-In this work, we introduce the Prismatic World Model (PRISM-WM).
-Drawing inspiration from how a prism separates light into its constituent colors, PRISM-WM decomposes the transition function using a context-aware Mixture-of-Experts (MoE) architecture:

-\begin{itemize} \item Mode Identification: A gating network acts as a learnable switching function, analyzing the current context (state, action, or task identity) to implicitly determine the active physical regime (e.g., identifying a ``contact'' vs.\ ``flight'' phase). \item Specialized Dynamics: A set of expert networks compete to model specific local dynamics.
-By specializing, these experts avoid the interference and smoothing issues of monolithic models. \item Orthogonality for Distinct Primitives: To ensure the learned primitives are structurally distinct, we introduce an orthogonalization layer, encouraging the model to learn a basis of non-redundant dynamic forces. \end{itemize}